Using Hold Notes

 Hold Note Lengths

-Section titled “Hold Note Lengths”To help convey how different lengths of hold notes can be used, these notes can be broken down into three different types.
+Section titled “Hold Note Lengths”Hold notes can be broken down into three different types, which each type having different use cases.

 | | |

 The hold notes which are the best at representing sustained sounds, known as long hold notes, are hold notes that last for 1/4 subdivision or more (1 beat).
 At typical BPMs, players will purposefully hold for the full duration of long hold notes, making them feel substantial.
-Common practice for charters is to place notes around long hold notes, effectively representing two different sounds in a song at once.
-With that said, some combinations of long hold notes and short notes can be excessively difficult to hit, requiring a level of finger independence that players at all skill levels may lack.
+Often, charters place notes around long hold notes, effectively representing two different sounds in a song at once.
+With that said, some combinations of long hold notes and short notes can be excessively difficult to hit, requiring a level of finger independence that players at all skill levels can lack.

-Shorter than long hold notes, medium hold notes are hold notes that last for approximately 1/8th subdivision (1/2 beat).
-When encountering medium hold notes, players are more likely to hold for the full duration of the note.
+Shorter than long hold notes, medium hold notes are hold notes that last for about 1/8th subdivision (1/2 beat).
+When encountering medium hold notes, players are still likely to hold for the full duration of the note.
 Depending on the BPM, however, more experienced players may release earlier, treating the holds more like taps.
 Medium hold notes have two very common use cases.
 When paired with other medium hold notes, the resulting chordholds can fit the sound of synth impacts perfectly.
-Alternatively, many charters pair taps with medium hold notes to represent a bass-kick pattern, which can be heard in many songs.
+Alternatively, many charters pair taps with medium hold notes to represent a bass-kick pattern, prevalent in many songs.

 The shortest of the three categories, short hold notes are hold notes that last for 1/16th subdivision (1/4 beat) or less.
 This hold note variety can also be described as “pseudo” because, at typical BPMs, the player does not need to mindfully hold a key down to hit the whole note.
 While players on sightread may hold down briefly to hit short hold notes, they may take advantage of XDRV’s leniency in later runs by treating the notes as regular taps.
 Short hold notes are best used to distinguish a note from other notes without adding difficulty in the way that a chord or gear would.
 These notes do still add visual clutter, however, which may be too much depending on the section you are charting.